ashleyerffmeyer/clicky-game/AppREADME.md

 * Seth Willis (TA)

 ## Tools Used
+* ReactJS
 * JavaScript
+* CSS
+* ES6
-* ReactJS
+* JSX

 ## Prerequisites & Installations
 In order to run this command line node app, first install node.js and npm.
-To install the app, clone this repository and use 'npm install' to gather dependencies specified in the package.json file (Express, Express-Handlebars Mongoose, Cheerio, Axios)
+To install the app, clone this repository and use 'npm install' to gather dependencies specified in the package.json file (react, react-dom, react-scripts).

 ## Application Overview
 This web application is a memory game powered by React.
 The UI is broken up into components; the app manages component state and responds to user events.